 I love travelling on my own.
 I enjoyed my solo trips in my twenties in Europe and U.S. With +50 I'm still doing it and loving it even more than before.
 For me there is no better way to explore new places and get to know foreign cultures.
 It's also the best way to make friends on the go.
 I know that many women would like to travel on their own, but, for one reason or the other, they feel uncomfortable about the idea of travelling solo.
 Age doesn't matter!

 It's our spirit that rules our adventures not our age.

 I recently wrote a post about the best ways to travel at fifty plus.
 I hope this will help women to identify the type of travel and destination for their first solo adventure.

 Get ready for your Solo Adventure with this Travel Book

 To help you make your choices on how to travel alone as a woman in Australia, I have put together a list of valuable travel tips to get you started with your solo trip around Australia.

-This book goes beyond giving tips about what to do and not do to in Australia it also provides you with the insight, knowledge, experience and all tools on how to choose the perfect itinerary and plan your trip in Oz!
+It provides you with the knowledge, experience and tools on how to choose the perfect itinerary trip in Oz!